How to Read Patents: Everything You Need to Know

 This portion of the document serves to establish the particular value of a patent.
 It should also help readers understand the scope of any claims made in the patent.

 If you’d like assistance or more information on how to read patents, post your legal need to UpCounsel’s marketplace.
-Lawyers from UpCounsel consist of Harvard and Yale graduates, who have an average of 14 years of legal experience.
-They are top lawyers who have worked with the largest companies in the country, and are standing by to assist with your legal and business needs.
+Lawyers from UpCounsel consist of Harvard and Yale graduates who have an average of 14 years of legal experience.
+They are top lawyers who have worked with the largest companies in the country and are standing by to assist with your legal needs.